nico4mcs/doc/doc/Coding/Javascript/JavascriptAndCsharp.md

-# Differences between JavaScript and c# #
+# Differences between JavaScript and C# #

 ## Types

-One of the biggest differences between JavaScript and c# is, that c# is strongly typed.
-That means every object must have a Type which has to be declared before running the program.
+One of the biggest differences between JavaScript and C# is, that C# is strongly typed.
+That means every object must have a type which has to be declared before running the program.

-## .net
+## .NET

-C# is a .net language, which means, that you can run it wherever .net runs.
+C# is a .NET language, which means, that you can run it wherever .NET runs.

 ## Classes

 In JavaScript, you can write classes, but best-practice is to write the code imperatively.
 C# is completely object-oriented.

 ## HTML

 JavaScript can be used with HTML without any additional software or framework.
-In c# you need to use asp.net.
+In C# you need to use ASP.NET.